GgnDpSngh/ERAN-VNN-COMP/README.md

 ./run_ffn_relu.sh
 ./run_colt.sh
 ./run_oval.sh
+./run_neel.sh
 ```

 The results are collected in "results/<category>" where the produced files contain the verification result (SAT, UNSAT, or UNKNOWN) and the runtime in seconds.

+Our code for PGD attacks require tensorflow models so we converted the onnx files into ".pb" type.
 PGD attacks for the Sigmoid, Tanh, ReLU based fully-connected networks and "mnist_0.3.onnx" can be run as follows:

 ```
 cd attacks